MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/connectors.md

 ### Listener file

 An experimentation listener file is required to track user conversion events.
 The listener file implements a logger interface that hooks into the event logging framework of the software development kit (SDK) to subscribe to specific user actions.
-The name of the listener file is in the format **&lt;CONNECTOR\_NAME&gt;.listener.ts**.
+The name of the listener file is in the format **\<CONNECTOR\_NAME\>.listener.ts**.

 The listener file should implement the following interface.